 Your journey to belonging might look different from mine, but here are some steps you can take to move in the direction of your unique path:

-- You could take a sheet of paper and draw yourself, then the circle of belonging, where you wish yourself to be.
+- Take out a sheet of paper and draw yourself, then the circle of belonging, where you wish to be.

 - Start to approach this gap gently, giving expression through movement, writing, drawing, painting, singing, etc.